Update:2nd of October 2018 – Maya Bay closed indefinitely

-Maya Bay will be closed off with no access to the beach between 1st June – Sep 31st
+Maya Bay has been closed with access to the beach between 1st June – Sep 31st

 During the closure, no tourism activity will be allowed on the island; only academic research will be permitted.
 However, tourism companies will be able to park their boats outside the blocked area and allow tourists to take photos of the bay from there.